middyjs/middy/website/docs/intro/06-typescript.md

 import middy from '@middy/core' import { APIGatewayProxyEvent, APIGatewayProxyResult } from 'aws-lambda'

-async function baseHandler (event: APIGatewayProxyEvent): Promise<APIGatewayProxyResult> {
+async function lambdaHander (event: APIGatewayProxyEvent): Promise<APIGatewayProxyResult> {
   // the returned response will be checked against the type `APIGatewayProxyResult` return {
     statusCode: 200,